raystorm/raystorm/README.md

 ![Banner Image Representing Tom Burton](URL_TO_FILE_HERE) -->

-I am an Experienced Software Engineer and Leader.
+I am an Experienced Software Engineering Leader, with a Passion for Native Issues, and Language Preservation.

 #### Leadership
   * President and Founder **Native American Peoples at Allstate**